Qiskit/qiskit-serverless/infrastructure/helm/quantumserverless/README.md

 # Helm configuration

 Main configuration to setup your k8s cluster and the services that this project uses.
-The helm configuration contains 4 charts: jupyter, manager, operator and ray-cluster.
+The helm configuration contains 5 charts: jupyter, manager, kuberay-operator, ray-cluster and redis.

 ## Installation